 Pursuant to §21–1303 of Maryland’s Code of Transportation, it is illegal to ride between lanes in Maryland.
 In order to pass in Maryland, motorcycles must merge into the adjacent lane, pass, and merge back.
 This is also the case in most other states.

 California is often cited as the only US state to allow lane splitting.
+Motorcycles can drive in between lanes in California.
 Even California’s DMV, however, has removed their lane splitting guidelines from its site and says that the practice is neither allowed nor prohibited in the state.
-Instead, legislation was issued that defined lane splitting and tasked the California Highway Patrol with publishing guidelines for riders.
+Who knows that that means?
+The legislature asked the California Highway Patrol to publish guidelines for riders.

 Those who opposed the bill, and who ultimately prevailed, argued that it is unclear if lane-splitting really improves rider safety.
 And even if the practice is safe when done responsibly, many riders may not follow best practices or take the law to mean that it is ok to weave between lanes.